kapelner/fastLogisticRegressionWrap/README.md

 parallelizable.
 We welcome anyone that can show this helps performance as I've tried many `n x p` combinations without seeing a statistically significant boost.
 If `p` is large, whatever gains are swamped by the `p x p` matrix inversion step which is not very parallelizable.

-However, the real gains are to be had with GPUs.
-To duplicate the following, first set up package `GPUmatrix` whose source code is [here](https://github.com/ceslobfer/GPUmatrix) by following the instructions [here](https://cran.r-project.org/web/packages/GPUmatrix/vignettes/vignette.html).
+However, the real gains in parallelization are to be had with GPUs.
+To duplicate the following benchmark, first setup the package `GPUmatrix` (whose source code is [here](https://github.com/ceslobfer/GPUmatrix)) by following the instructions [here](https://cran.r-project.org/web/packages/GPUmatrix/vignettes/vignette.html).
 The demo below uses the `torch` setup which requires initialization code a la:

 ```